 EPS Female Members

 The EPS recognizes the importance of having an organization that reflects the diverse community it serves.
-Diversification is wide ranging, but includes qualities in its members such as ethnicity, education, life experience, and languages spoken.
-In particular, EPS actively seeks to increase diversity by increasing female representation in its police officer ranks.
-For more information on Women in Policing by EPS, click here.
+Diversification is wide ranging, but includes qualities in its members such as ethnicity, gender, education, life experience, and languages spoken.
+Female representation within its police officer ranks is an important focus, which can be enhanced by identifying and eliminating gender barriers that occur in the application and hiring process, as well as occurring on-the-job.
+Information on Women in Policing at the EPS can be found here.